 Conclusion

-African Christianity has developed independently of European Enlightenment philosophical and epistemological concepts, values and categories.
+African Christianity has developed independently of European Enlightenment philosophical and epistemological concepts and categories.
 In the words of the Africanist, the late Prof Andrew Wall, “African Christianity is undoubtedly African religion, as developed by Africans and shaped by the concerns and agendas of Africa; it is no pale copy of an institution existing somewhere else.”